kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 ]
 ```

-would result in the following Graphite -> Telegraf transformation.
+would result in the following Graphite -> Rush transformation.

 ```
 us.west.cpu.load 100